Boost your students' employability

 The My Employability Scan is available for every UM student from October 2019 and is accessible via the MyEmployability tab in the Student Portal.
 Since UM staff does not have access to the Student Portal, this manual has been developed to inform you about this employability service for students.

-Online Supporting Tools
+Online Supporting Tools for students

 Online Career Modules